-The Board currently has 5 Directors, 3 of which are non-executives, 2 of whom are considered independent.
+The Board currently has five Directors, three non-executives, two of whom are considered independent.

-The Group does not comply with Recommendation 2.4 to have a majority of independent Directors.
+The Group does not comply entirely with Recommendation 2.4 to have a majority of independent Directors.
 The Board have considered the experience, skills, contribution and the relevant ownership interests of the Directors in the Group and believe that the Board has the necessary individuals to act in the best interests of the entity.